 Yes!
-There is a Café Car on all San Joaquins trains.
+There is a Café Car on select San Joaquins trains.
 Passengers can purchase premium sandwiches, fresh salads, snacks, beverages, and more!
 Enjoy your purchase in the Café Car’s dining seating or take it back to your seat in the passenger car.
 The San Joaquins offers complimentary snack boxes for the fleets with no Café Cars.

 Our trains may be delayed for several factors including but not limited to train corridor congestion, trespasser or vehicle strikes, and other factors.
 Our goal is to deliver our passengers on-time, and we’re constantly working with the host railroads to improve on-time performance.

 Yes!
-Our busses are dedicated to the train service (with the exception of the YARTS Yosemite Connection).
-The busses will wait for the train to arrive or passengers will be accommodated on alternative busses or modes.
+Our buses are dedicated to the train service (with the exception of the YARTS Yosemite Connection).
+The buses will wait for the train to arrive or passengers will be accommodated on alternative buses or modes.

 About Amtrak Joaquins

 Amtrak San Joaquins is the brand of a particular intercity passenger rail service.
-Amtrak San Joaquins is operated by Amtrak and managed by the San Joaquin Joint Powers Authority (SJJPA) [link to sjjpa.com] with authority to do so and funding from the State of California.
+Amtrak San Joaquins is operated by Amtrak and managed by the San Joaquin Joint Powers Authority (SJJPA) with authority to do so and funding from the State of California.

 We pluralized ‘San Joaquins’ because it is meant to feel more inclusive of the whole of the San Joaquin Valley!